telliott99/SimpleView/README.md

 let mwc = ad.mainWindowController!
 ```

 This can be at the top of the file in **Helper.swift**.

-Note that the default is **import Foundation**.
-But for our swift code to know about **NSApplication** and so on, we need Cocoa.
+Note that the default import is to **import Foundation**.
+But for our swift code to know what **NSApplication** is, we need Cocoa.

-Put a second button on the window and connect it to File's Owner / MWC to
+Put a second button on the window and connect it to File's Owner and thus to MainWindowController

 ```csss
 @IBAction func button2_pushed(sender: AnyObject) {